ayushy11/ayushy11/README.md

 ### Hi 👋 I'm Ayush Yadav, a ReactJS developer and Full Stack enthusiast.
-### Currently a Final year BTech CSE student at IIIT Vadodara.
+### Currently a Final year B.Tech CSE student at IIIT Vadodara.

 <!--
 **ayushy11/ayushy11** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.